 In February 2018, District Attorney, Larry Krasner, announced that his office would no longer prosecute marijuana possession offenses.
 Several cities such as Pittsburgh and Harrisburg have also adopted decriminalization ordinances.

-The state’s newly elected governor, Phil Murphy, has pledged to legalize the recreational use of marijuana in New Jersey and is trying to push through a bill in 2019.
+The state’s newly elected governor, Phil Murphy, has pledged to legalize the recreational use of marijuana in New Jersey and is trying to push through a bill.
 Medicinal marijuana is legal as long as you can prove you have one of the qualifying symptoms.
 If you don’t have an MMJ card and are found with Mary Jane in your possession, the law will come down on you like a ton of bricks.

 At present, weed users in New Jersey are arrested at the highest rate in the United States; up to one-third of all arrests in the state are for cannabis.
 In 2016, over 35,000 people were arrested for marijuana possession: More than for any type of theft, rape, murder, or assault combined.